netdata/netdata-demo-site/gvpe/README.md

 - `rawip`, that uses raw IP frames marked with any protocol number: GRE, IPSEC AH, etc. This is the best choice, due to its low overhead.
 - `icmp`, that uses any ICMP message.
 The second best choice in terms of overheads.
 It can also enable communication is certain cases that all other protocol fail.
 - `udp`, the most common alternative to `rawip`.
-- `tcp`, GVPE supports plain TCP but all tunneled through HTTPS proxies tcp connections.
+- `tcp`, GVPE supports plain TCP but also tunneled through HTTPS proxies tcp connections.
 - `dns` (this is not compiled in the binary files in this repo).

 6. GVPE packages do not seem to be available in many operating systems, while TINC seems to be available everywhere.